BismaYB/Finance-Data-Analysis-/README.md

    profit $3M.velo and amarilla respectively sales and profit

-4.profit and Sales by Segment:      clustered Bar chart comparing sales and profit across various segment. government is the most no: of sales and profit ,sales $53M and profit $11M segment wise profit second most profit is  small business $4M and enterprises have no profit -0.6M but sales wise enterprises have $20M sales ,second most sale is small business with $42M
+4.profit and Sales by Segment:      clustered Bar chart comparing sales and profit across various segment.
+   Government is the most no: of sales and profit ,sales $53M and profit $11M segment wise profit second most profit is  small business $4M and also second most sale is small business with $42M.Enterprises have no profit -0.6M but sales wise enterprises have $20M sales

-5.Profit and sales by discound band:       profit by discound band reprsented donut chart low discount band $6.19M with 36.63%  percentage second is medium $5.58M with 33.03% percentage .high and none are respectively
+5.Profit and sales by discound band:       profit by discound band reprsented donut chart highest is low discount band $6.19M with 36.63%  percentage second is medium $5.58M with 33.03% percentage .high and none are respectively
 Treemap illustrating sales distribution across different discound band medium have most no: of sales $38.78M and high is second $37.37M. low and none are respectively

-6.Segmenting Visuals Country Representation:      Sales data visualized on a map to show distribution across different countries.US have most no: of sales $25.03M canada have $24.89M .France germany mexico respectively
+6.Segmenting Visuals Country Representation:      Sales data visualized on a map to show distribution across different countries.United states of america have most no: of sales $25.03M canada have $24.89M .France germany mexico respectively

 7.Sales and Profit growth by year:  Sales and profit grwoth year, month quater,day wise visualized using stacked column chart.
-Sales and profit  by month october  have most sales $22M  and so obviosly profit is high in october with $3.4M second december have most sales and profit.
-2014 is the most no sales and profit  by year comparing with perivious year 2013 next year have huge range of sale and profit and quater wise sales and profit Q4 is high
+Sales and profit  by month october  have most sales $22M  and so obviosly profit is high in october with $3.4M.Second december have most sales and profit.
+2014 is the most no sales and profit  by year comparing with perivious year 2013.
+It have high range of sale and profit differnce shown.Quater wise sales and profit Q4 is High

 The analysis reveals several key insights, including: